elilee476/elilee476.github.io/_posts/2025-01-11-Guest-Post-Response-Plaintiffside-Litigation.md

 ---

-# Guest Post: Plaintiffside Litigation
+# Guest Post by Thomas Hanes: Plaintiffside Litigation

 This is a repsonse by Thomas Hanes to the [post](https://elilee476.github.io/2024/12/18/A-Litigation-Financing-Proposal.html) on plaintiffside litigation financing that I wrote a few weeks ago.